TheOddlySeagull/Trin-Civil-Pack-V3-V4/README.md

 ### Fixes:

-- All skins are now based on Trin Paint Buckets for recipies
+- Fixed all skins recipies to use Trin Paint Buckets
 - Fixed Trin Footpather trun signal lights
+- Fixed crate offset on all vehicles
+- Fixed roof crate part type and placement on Trin Sportail

+### Tweaks:

+- Tweaked the number of crates that fit in the Trin Rodeo Van

 ---